jm33-m0/emp3r0r/README.md

 ----------

+## how it started

 emp3r0r was initially developed as one of my weaponizing experiments, i tried to implement common Linux adversary techniques and some of my own ideas, it was a learning process for me

-what makes emp3r0r different? well, first of all, its the first C2 framework that targets Linux platform, and you can use basically any other tools through it. if you need more reasons to try it out, check [features](./FEATURES.md)
+what makes emp3r0r different? well, first of all, its the first C2 framework that targets Linux platform, and you can use basically any other tools through it. if you need more reasons to try it out, check [features](#features)

 emp3r0r also has complete [**python3.9 support**](https://github.com/jm33-m0/emp3r0r/wiki/Write-modules-for-emp3r0r#python), that is less than 7MB with necessary third party packages such as `requests` and `mysql`

 Windows support is experimental, improve it if you need it

 ----------

+## features

 * beautiful terminal UI, use [tmux](https://github.com/tmux/tmux) for window management
 * multi-tasking, you don't need to wait for any commands to finish